 To ensure you are on-track for meeting your investment goals, we recommend that you consult a financial specialist.
 You may meet with either or both of JHU’s financial-planning partners.

 Contact TIAA, JHU’s financial investment vendor, for an individual appointment to discuss your 403b.

 You may also meet with an expert from Marsh McLennan Agency (MMA) to discuss retirement planning or other financial goals.

 JHU has partnered with Marsh McLennan Agency (MMA) to offer Prosper Wise, an on-line platform for financial education.
 Prosper Wise offers articles, videos, tools, assessments, and resources to help you with your individual financial goals.
 Use these courses to learn about the many topics associated with retirement planning.

 Visit TIAA’s website to access planning tools and read articles on a variety of retirement topics.
 This website is a good resource that will walk you through the steps of planning.
 If you feel stuck or don’t know quite where to start, give this a try.

 VIRTUAL PRE-RETIREMENT PROGRAM

 Watch!
-Click here to view a list of recorded webinars from the June 2020 virtual Pre-Retirement Program.
+Click here to view a list of recorded webinars from prior virtual Pre-Retirement Programs.
 Among others, topics include financial considerations.